donJoomla/donjoomla.github.io/privacy.md

 - demographic information such as postcode, preferences and interests
 - other information relevant to customer surveys and/or offers

-## What we do with the information we gather
+## What we do with the gathered data

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons: